robjordan/esp32-i2s-recorder/README.md

 ### [ESP32-WROVER-B](https://www.espressif.com/sites/default/files/documentation/esp32-wrover-b_datasheet_en.pdf)

 This variant of the ESP32 has 8MB of PSRAM.
 The ESP32 provides a master clock to the I2S bus, and reads from the the digital audio provided by the ADC module.
+It then writes the audio data to SD card.

 Connections: